iaptzehngz/pitchperfectpursuit/README.md

 1. [Get a Gemini API key in Google AI Studio](https://aistudio.google.com/app/apikey)
 2. Paste your API key into the `GOOGLE_API_KEY` constant in `server.py`
 	- Though doing the above is easier for testing, it is not secure and you should [set up your API key](https://ai.google.dev/gemini-api/docs/api-key#set-up-api-key) as an environment variable

-## Conducting the experiment

-### Running the relay server

-1. If not already activated, activate the `relay_server` conda environment with `conda activate relay_server`
-2. Navigate to the relay server directory
-3. Start the program with `python server.py`

-### Relay server saves/output [pls check for DDA]

-- In the relay server directory, there will be a `saves` folder containing:
-	- `scores.txt` with pre- and post-test scores
-	- `FLIGHT_DESCRIPTION.mp4` X-Plane recordings
-	- `values.csv` with a stream of data every 0.3 s from X-Plane *(only for LLM Feedback)*
-	- `plot.jpg` graph of some of the above variables against time *(only for LLM Feedback)*